nagasudhirpulla/taming_python/blog/skills/docxtpl_use_case_1.md

 * Each line of the address is rendered as a word table row using jinja2 `for` loop.
 Hence we are using a for loop inside a for loop.

 ### Output
+As shown in the below image, a word and pdf file is generated for each customer address and check mark is set for the report address
 ![docxtpl_example_output_0](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/docxtpl_example_output_0.png)

 ### References